top of page

 Article by Carl Landsberg

-BA Hons History of Art, Wits University Johannesburg
+BA Fine Art, Hons History of Art, Wits University Johannesburg

-Hon uses the porcelain material and surface as well as the surface embellishments and motifs as a metaphor for fragility, transience, and resilience—a canvass for an urgent discourse and reflection on the interrelationship between humanity and the natural world.
-Hon’s work functions partly as an ecological critique engaging with pressing environmental concerns related to the current Anthropocene geological age—the period during which human activity has been the dominant and most destructive influence on the climate and environment.
+Hon uses the porcelain vessel’s surface as a canvass for an urgent discourse and reflection on the interrelationship between humanity and the natural world.
+His work functions partly as an ecological critique engaging with pressing environmental concerns related to the current Anthropocene geological age - the period during which human activity has been the dominant / most destructive influence on the climate and environment.

 B&W-Mycelium-2-for-Website.png